 University of Pennsylvania School of Medicine

-Dr. Robert Vonderheide is Associate Professor of Medicine at the University of Pennsylvania School of Medicine and an investigator of the Abramson Family Cancer Research Institute.
-He graduated from the University of Notre Dame with a B.Sc. in Chemical Engineering and from Oxford University, England, as a Rhodes Scholar with a D.Phil. in immunology.
-After graduating from Harvard Medical School, he completed a residency in Internal Medicine at the Massachusetts General Hospital and subsequently a clinical fellowship in hematology-oncology at the Dana-Farber Cancer Institute.
-He joined the University of Pennsylvania faculty in 2001, and his laboratory is interested in combining efforts in both basic research and clinical investigation to advance the understanding of tumor immunology and to develop novel immunotherapies for cancer.
+Dr. Robert Vonderheide is Associate Professor of Medicine at the University of Pennsylvania School of Medicine and an investigator of the Abramson Family Cancer Research Institute, as well as the Associate Cancer Center Director for Translational Research.
+He graduated from the University of Notre Dame with a bachelor of science degree in Chemical Engineering and from Oxford University, England, as a Rhodes Scholar with a doctor of philosophy (D.Phil) degree in Immunology.
+After graduating from Harvard Medical School, Dr. Vonderheide completed a residency in Internal Medicine at the Massachusetts General Hospital and subsequently a clinical fellowship in hematology-oncology at the Dana-Farber Cancer Institute.
+He combines efforts in both basic research and clinical investigation to advance the understanding of tumor immunology and to develop novel immunotherapies for breast cancer.